jcreedcmu/pyoro/DESIGN.md

   long jump perfect --- despite the fact that I suck at platformers.

   - This is a difficult constraint, because one thing that makes Celeste exciting is the skill gap between planning and execution of a plan.
     I don't want to make it actually hard to execute a plan, but I do want to cultivate the *illusion* of drama, (tension, time-sensitiveness, the player being in danger) as much as possible.

+- Barring discontinuous motion like teleporters, the player should only move one cell per "tick", (allowing diagonals) even when notionally they have high "velocity".
+This notion of "high velocity" should translate instead to a notion of "collision with high force" which could be advantageous (e.g. to break certain kinds of blocks) or disadvantageous (e.g. leading to fall damage).

 ### Puzzles